Oluwafeyikmi09/Brainwave-Matrix/README.md

 #### An interactive PowrBi dashboard can be downloaded here

-#### Data Struccture
+#### Data Structure

-#### Electronic database structure as seen below consist of six tables: customer, data dictionary, Exchange rate, Product, Sales and Stores with a total row count of 63,000 record
+#### Electronic database structure as seen below consist of six tables: customer, data dictionary, Exchange rate, Product, Sales and Stores with a total row count of 63,000 records

-(screenshot new.png)